nirmalben/catholic-chatbot-proxy/README.md

-# catholic-chatbot-proxy
+# Catholic Chatbot Proxy
-Proxy static website to redirect to the Catholic chatbot site.
+Dtatic website to redirect to the Catholic chatbot site using a custom domain.